 With plenty of inviting places to pause for refreshment, shopping is a relaxing pastime both in Old Amersham and its more modern counterpart on the hill, which grew up on the arrival of the Metropolitan Railway.
 Ladieswear predominates in the Old Town, in select outlets such as Jaeger and independent boutiques like Ambers, located in the former Old Mill.

-Here in the Old Town, picturesque pubs rub shoulders with contemporary eating places, such as Gilbeys restaurant in the 17th century former grammar school or Seasons Café Deli, rated one of the Top Coffee Shops in the country.
+Here in the Old Town, picturesque pubs rub shoulders with contemporary eating places, such as Gilbey's restaurant in the 17th century former grammar school on the high street.

 What to see in Amersham

 Amersham Museum, located in the Tudor hall house in Old Amersham High Street.
 This fabulous museum tells the story of local events, places and people, with exhibits and information covering an intriguing range of topics from Amersham's religious martyrs to Dinky Toys.
 There are excellent guided walks of the Old Town and its surroundings take place on selected dates: please check the museum website.

 Into the countryside